Expert Personal Statement Advice - Fellowship vs Residency

 They must be particular to you, as opposed to being able to be said generically by anyone applying for the program.

-Both the fellowship personal statement and the residency personal statement should describe the specific path/specific reasons that has/have led to the decision to apply for the desired position.
+Both the fellowship personal statement and the residency personal statement should describe the specific path/specific reasons that has/have led to the decision to apply for the chosen specialty or subspecialty.

-They should also detail what the candidate hopes to achieve through the position, including how the candidate sees it will edify his or her future career.
+They should also detail what the candidate hopes to achieve through the position, including how the candidate sees it will edify their future career.

 The general format of the residency personal statement is to describe the candidate's initial interest in medicine and how that was shaped into a desire for the particular field (e.g., internal medicine).